microsoft/debug-adapter-protocol/specification.md

   adapterID: string;

   /**
-   * The ISO-639 locale of the (frontend) client using this adapter, e.g. en-US
+   * The ISO-639 locale of the client using this adapter, e.g. en-US or de-CH.
-   * or de-CH.
    */
   locale?: string;